Frequently Asked Questions

 The curriculum tracks that are currently available and planned for the future focus on in-demand skill sets in today's startup and growing company environment.
 Five of the 15 on-demand job categories on LinkedIn's 2021 Jobs on the Rise survey (Business Development, Digital Marketing, Digital Content Development, UI/UX Specialist and Data Science) are taught in our curriculum tracks.

-Select students will be able to have their Experience Lab at Penn program fee covered entirely through field experience stipends.
+Experience Lab at Penn's paid fellowship program allows students to have their program fee covered entirely through field experience stipends.

-Students who are eligible for our stipend program will be connected with their field experience company during our application process, and if a match, will have their program fee covered 100% by their field experience company.
-These positions are offered on a case-by-case basis, and we only have a limited number of them, so we recommend applying as soon as possible if you believe your student would be a good fit.
+Fellows will be connected with their field experience company during our application process, and if a match, will have their program fee covered 100% by their field experience company.
+Our program is selective, so we recommend applying as soon as possible if you believe your student would be a good fit.